Cirkit Designer Logo

 • Cause: Incorrect input connections or insufficient input voltage.

-• Solution: Verify the input voltage is within the 6V to 32V range and check the polarity of the input connections.
+• Solution: Verify the polarity and ensure the input voltage is within the specified range.

-• Cause: High current draw without proper heat dissipation.
+• Cause: High current draw without proper cooling.

 • Solution: Attach a heatsink or use active cooling for currents above 3A.